makerdao/sai-cage/README.md

 `cups.json` contains a listing of all CDPs in the system immediately before `cage`.
 All SKR that wasn't locked in a CDP was aggregated into CDP 255, with zero debt, for ease of calculation.
+This data can be regenerated with `./getcups > cups.json`.

 The loss calculation can be performed with `python cage.py`.
 The output shows the non-zero value CDPs and their associated loss `-` or gain `+`.